anshumanjadiya1102/Basketball_Game/README.md

 # JavaFX Football Multiplayer
-If you want to play this game, please ensure that you have Ja
+If you want to play this game, please ensure that you have:
+- Java 17 (or newer)
+- Maven (to build)
+- JDK (Java Development Kit)

 ## Prereqs
 - Java 17+